Daily Photo – Opening Day on The Grand Canyon Skywalk

 As I've gotten older I've become more ‘height aware'.
 So most of the time I kept my feet above one of the two steel tracks that supports the glass floor, though I did take a few steps on the glass floor to pass some other people.
 It was freaky!

 This image was taken after I took my walk.
-The bridge extends 70ft out from the canyon and the vertical drop at that point is over 4,000ft.
+The bridge extends 70ft out from the canyon wall and the vertical drop at that point is over 4,000ft.

 It's about a two-hour drive from Las Vegas if you don't stop and well worth taking a day out to visit.
-From the South Rim Visitor Center it's about a 4.5-hour drive.
+From the Grand Canyon South Rim Visitor Center it's about a 4.5-hour drive.
 Oh, and their website carries a warning that Google Maps and MapQuest directions will mis-direct you to a town about 2-hours drive away!

 Below is a slightly different framing of the shot that shows the muddy Colorado River at the base of the canyon.
 About 12 miles to the north-west of here the silt load has been measured at between three to five tons per second!